Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 - You'll then be prompted to establish some information about your project.
 If you later want to change any of these details, you can edit the package.json.

-- Next we're going to [install](https://expressjs.com/en/starter/installing.html) **Express**, after which you'll notice you now have a node_modules folder, a package-lock.json, and your package.json will have 'express' listed under 'dependencies'.
+- Next we're going to install [**Express**](https://expressjs.com/en/starter/installing.html), after which you'll notice you now have a node_modules folder, a package-lock.json, and your package.json will have 'express' listed under 'dependencies'.

-- Not essental, but very useful is [Nodemon](https://www.npmjs.com/package/nodemon).
-It's worth installing this globally, so it will automatically apply to future Node.js projects.
+- Not essental, but very useful is [**Nodemon**](https://www.npmjs.com/package/nodemon).
 Nodemon will automatically restart your server after you save.
 Without this package, every time you make a change to your server, you'll need to exit and manually restart it for those changes to apply.

 - Also not essential, but it will make things look more familiar - on your package.json, add to the main object: